-The Art Design Technology department has developed a curriculum which seeks to provide students with an inspiring but accessible journey in their creative education.
-At Armfield, we operate in an explicit all thoroughness across all the of the academy, to ensure the start of our learners’ journey are scaffolded and met to the highest of standards under the art design technology umbrella.
+The Art and Design Technology department has developed a curriculum which seeks to provide students with an inspiring yet accessible journey in their creative education.
+At Armfield, we operate with explicit thoroughness across all areas of the academy to ensure that the starting points of our learners’ journeys are well scaffolded and meet the highest standards under the Art and Design Technology umbrella.
+At KS4, we further scaffold students’ learning by providing clear pathways into Further Education, equipping them with the knowledge, skills, and confidence to succeed beyond school.

 Design Technology Intent